State Guide · Bihar

 Gaya / Bodh Gaya

 Buddhist pilgrimage and UNESCO heritage city.
 Tourism-driven appreciation.
-Verify ASI buffer zones near Mahabodhi Temple before any construction purchase.
-ASI protects 100m absolutely; 200m requires ASI permission.
+Verify ASI buffer zones near Mahabodhi Temple before any construction purchase — ASI protects 100m absolutely; 200m requires ASI permission.
 Circle rate revision planned.

 Muzaffarpur

-North Bihar commercial hub; strong NRI connection from Gulf diaspora.
+North Bihar commercial hub; strong NRI connection from the Gulf diaspora.
 Growing industrial and residential market.
 Block-wise Restriction List check critical here.
 Circle rate revision planned.
 Flood zone verification needed for riverside areas.

 Bhagalpur

 Silk City; tourism hub (Vikramshila, Sultanganj).
 Growing residential demand.
-Flood-prone areas near Ganga - verify flood zone status for properties near the river before purchase.
+Flood-prone areas near the Ganga — verify flood zone status for properties near the river before purchase.

 Darbhanga

 Mithila culture hub; AIIMS Darbhanga driving real estate growth.
-Parimarjan (record correction) issues common in older areas - verify current Jamabandi carefully, especially for properties with older ownership history.
+Parimarjan (record correction) issues common in older areas — verify the current Jamabandi carefully, especially for properties with older ownership history.

 Nalanda / Rajgir

 UNESCO site proximity; Nalanda University driving investment.
-ASI protection zones around Nalanda ruins - verify distance before any construction.
+ASI protection zones around the Nalanda ruins — verify distance before any construction.
 Religious and heritage zone restrictions apply.

 IX